Inpatient Diabetes Management

 When developing exercise plans for inpatients with diabetes, healthcare professionals should consider the patient’s medical condition, mobility limitations, and any contraindications to certain types of exercise.
 Exercise guidelines during hospitalization may include activities such as walking, stretching, guided resistance exercises, or range-of-motion exercises.
 Healthcare professionals should assess the patient’s readiness for exercise, provide clear instructions and supervision, and ensure proper monitoring of blood sugar levels before, during, and after exercise.
 Collaboration with physical therapists or exercise specialists can help guide and tailor exercise recommendations based on each patient’s specific needs and abilities.

-See also Barriers To Diabetes Management
+See also Diabetes Weight Management

 Management of Hypoglycemia in Inpatients